scality/Zenko/docs/docsource/operation/Orbit_UI/Searching_Metadata_from_Orbit.rst

-Orbit provides a graphical tool for performing metadata searches, the syntax for which is hinted under the search bar itself, but also described explicitly in `Searching Metadata with Zenko`_.
+Orbit provides a graphical tool for performing metadata searches, the syntax for which is hinted under the search bar itself, but also described explicitly in :ref:`Searching Metadata with Zenko`.

-To search the metadata of files stored in clouds managed by Zenko ,
+To search the metadata of files stored in clouds managed by Zenko,

 #.
 Click **Search** in the sidebar to raise the **Multicloud Search** window.